labsyspharm/cylinter/docs/_includes/install.md

 python3 --version
 ```

  Python 3 is installed if a version number is returned by the above command.
 If Python 3 is not installed, or a version number other than 3.8.5 is installed, it is recommended to install version 3.8.5 using the official installer at [Python.org](https://www.python.org/downloads/mac-osx/).
-Alternative versions of Python3 maybe be compatible with CyLinter, but have not been tested.
+Alternative versions maybe be compatible with CyLinter, but have not been tested.

 ## Create a Python virtual environment

-To avoid conflicts between CyLinter and system-wide Python dependences, create a [Python virtual environment](https://docs.python.org/3/library/venv.html) dedicated to performing CyLinter analysis.
+To avoid conflicts between CyLinter and system-wide Python dependences, create a [Python virtual environment](https://docs.python.org/3/library/venv.html) dedicated to CyLinter analysis.

 ``` bash
 # Create a virtual environment called "cylinter" in the home directory.